hbctraining/Intro-to-shell-fasrc-flipped/lessons/01_the_filesystem.md

 ## Setting up

-We will spend most of our time learning about the basics of the shell command-line interface (CLI) by exploring experimental data on the **O2** cluster.
+We will spend most of our time learning about the basics of the shell command-line interface (CLI) by exploring experimental data on the **FASRC** cluster.
 So, we will need to log in to this remote compute cluster first before we can start with the basics.

 Let's take a quick look at the basic architecture of a cluster environment and some cluster-specific jargon prior to logging in.